 In most cases, a retinal detachment is a medical emergency and needs to be assessed as soon as possible.

-Retinal detachment occurs when the retina separates from the back of the inside of the eye, rather like wallpaper peeling off a damp wall.
-The retina needs to be attached to the back of the eye to survive and work properly, so if a retinal detachment is not detected and treated quickly it may result in the loss of some or all of your vision.
+Retinal detachment occurs when the retina separates from the back of the inside of the eye.
+The retina needs to be attached to the back of the eye to survive and work properly, so if a retinal detachment is not detected and treated quickly it may result in the loss of some or all the vision in your eye.

-If you experience a recent onset of floaters or change to the nature or numbers of your floaters, you should have your eyes examined by an optometrist (optician) or by an ophthalmologist as soon as possible usually within 24 hours.
-If you see an optometrist and they suspect, or find or can’t rule out a tear in your retina then they will refer you urgently to an ophthalmologist.
+If you notice a change to the nature or numbers of your floaters, you ensure that your eyes are examined by be an optometrist (optician) or ophthalmologist as soon as possible - usually within 24 hours.

 Many people experience flashing lights, most commonly around the edges of their vision.
 Flashing lights occur when the retina is stimulated by something within the eye rather than by the light entering the eye.
 They are often caused by the vitreous gel inside the eye moving and pulling on the retina.

 In many cases flashing lights are caused by a gradual vitreous detachment and in most cases this doesn't cause any long-term problems with your vision.
 However, flashing lights can indicate that there is a tear in the retina.
 There is no way you can tell whether your flashing lights are caused by your vitreous or by a retinal tear.
 If you suddenly experience new flashing lights you should have your eye examined by an optometrist as soon as possible, especially if you also have new floaters.